-The Baja peninsula offers an interesting mix of cultures belong to Latinos, Hispanics, and Anglo influences.
+The Baja peninsula offers an interesting mix of cultures from Latino, Hispanic, and Anglo influences.
 The Baja region varies considerably from the Mexican “mainland” with its lifestyle and identity within Mexico attributed to the influx of visitors.
 Spanish and English are the most widely spoken languages in Baja.

-Favorite tourist attraction cities of Baja includes Tijuana, El Rosario, and Cabo San Lucas.
+Cities in Baja full of favorite tourist attractions include Tijuana, El Rosario, and Cabo San Lucas.
 La Paz is the capital city of the Mexican state of Baja California Sur.
 The state of Baja California Sur has one of the lowest crime rates in Mexico.
 That is one of the reasons that 80% of 1 million Americans living in Mexico reside on the Baja peninsula.

 Tourists can indulge in Whale Watching, Diving and Snorkeling, Kayaking, Fishing, and Cave and Nature Paintings.
 Fish Tacos of Baja is famous.
 Also, there are Mexican and Chinese restaurants that offer their traditional menus.